The Ambition of Nellie Tayloe Ross

 The national stage

 Even so, this was just the start of Nellie Tayloe Ross’s long career in politics.
 The following year, she traveled widely and made good money giving speeches throughout the West and Midwest.
 In 1928, New York Governor Al Smith won the Democratic nomination for president.
-Nellie, now one of the most famous Democrats and one of the most famous women in the nation, campaigned extensively for him although she disagreed with him on prohibition.
+Nellie, now one of the most famous Democrats and one of the most famous women in the nation, campaigned extensively for him although she disagreed with him on Prohibition.

 When Smith lost to Herbert Hoover, Nellie was offered the salaried job of director of the Women’s Division of the National Democratic Committee.
 She moved to Washington D.C., leaving Wyoming more or less for good.
 In her new position, she directed the campaign for the women’s vote for Franklin D. Roosevelt.